misiakfilip/object-detection/README.md

 - Supports batch processing with configurable thread count
 - Memory efficient with streaming processing
 - Database operations optimized with connection pooling

----

-If you like this project, please star it on GitHub!